speps/tt/README.md

 # Torus Trooper (Reboot)

-This is a reboot/recompile of the original Torus Trooper by Kenta Cho.
+This is the original source code and assets of the game.